-Even primary pathogens can be cultured in urine of women without any symptoms.
-As an example, Escherichia coli was detected by extended quantitative cultures and 16S RNA gene sequencing in the urine collected via transurethral catheter in some continent adult women without UTI symptoms [26].
-In routine laboratory practice, primary pathogens can be cultured even at significant colony counts from urine of individuals without symptoms of UTI, defined clinically as asymptomatic bacteriuria (see Chapter 1.2.2) [6].
+symptoms [26].
+In routine laboratory practice, primary pathogens can be cultured even at significant colony counts from urine of individuals without symptoms of UTI, defined clinically as asymptomatic bacteriuria (see Section 1.2.2) [6].
 Thus, urobiome and/or host-related factors influence the development of UTIs by these primary pathogens.